-Botany, Entomology, Plant Pathologists: Some vocations need individuals who have a more in-depth background in science; these individuals may pursue jobs working in labs, in education and in private industries.
+Botany, Entomology, Plant Pathologists: Some vocations need individuals who have a more in-depth background in science; these individuals may pursue jobs working in labs, educational institutions and in state or private industries.

 Questions?
-Carrie Taylor, Associate Professor and Adult Agriculture Coordinator,
+Carrie Taylor, Associate Professor and Adult Agriculture Instructor,

 Want more information about our programs and classes?
 Call or email: